Best Business Debt Settlement Companies in Massachusetts — 2026 Rankings

 Frequently Asked

-Delancey Street charges a percentage of enrolled debt, collected only after settlement closes.
-Freedom Debt Relief charges 15–25% of enrolled debt plus monthly fees.
-Pacific Debt Relief charges 15–25% of the settled amount, not the enrolled amount — a structural cost advantage on every account.
+Delancey Street charges a percentage of enrolled debt, collected only after a settlement closes — a pure performance model.
+Freedom Debt Relief charges 15–25% of enrolled debt plus a $9.95 monthly maintenance fee.
+Pacific Debt Relief charges 15–25% of the settled amount, not the enrolled amount, which produces a structural cost advantage on every resolved account.

 Delancey Street resolves single MCA cases in 2 to 8 weeks and multi-funder stacks in 3 to 12 months.
-Freedom Debt Relief and Pacific Debt Relief operate on 24-to-48-month program timelines designed for consumer unsecured debt.
+Freedom Debt Relief and Pacific Debt Relief both operate on 24-to-48-month timelines designed for consumer unsecured debt.
+The attorney-led approach moves faster because it applies direct legal pressure — 93A demand letters, UCC lien disputes, Division of Banks complaints — that incentivizes creditors to settle promptly.

-Massachusetts imposes a six-year statute of limitations on written contracts under MGL c.
-260 § 2, and six years on oral contracts.
-Judgments are enforceable for twenty years under MGL c.
+Massachusetts imposes a six-year statute of limitations on contract actions under M.G.L. c.
+260 § 2.
+Judgments remain enforceable for 20 years under M.G.L. c.
 260 § 20.
-Partial payments can restart the limitations period, which is why experienced attorneys advise against making payments during active settlement negotiations without legal counsel.
+Any partial payment on an outstanding debt can restart the six-year clock, which is why experienced attorneys counsel against making payments to MCA funders during active settlement negotiations without proper legal guidance.

 This page is provided for informational and educational purposes only and does not constitute legal, financial, or professional advice.
 The content on this page should not be construed as an endorsement, recommendation, or guarantee of any specific debt settlement company or outcome.
 Individual results may vary based on the nature of the debt, creditor policies, and the specific circumstances of each case.